 The existing street trees are very good in Vermont Street, however elsewhere the trees are inconsistent in spacing, health and at times species.
 There are many streets with no street trees in Barooga.

-- Barooga has many streets without street trees, including places with existing footpaths but no shade protection - · Barooga's streets look hot and exposed - There are some gardens in Barooga that continue on to the naturestrip where street trees would normally be planted
+- existing footpaths but no shade protection - · Barooga's streets look hot and exposed and overall, more trees.

-The proposed street tree masterplan provides a planting strategy to make Barooga more green and shady.
-There will be consistent street tree species and overall, more trees.

 Plant boulevards of trees to:

-- Create a more cohesive streetscape character

-- Ongoing succession planting program

-- Create shaded pathways
+- Ongoing succession planting program - Create shaded pathways

-- · Enhance town presentation and appeal

 Priorities